xarantolus/sensibleHub/README.md

  * **Local Folder**: Your music folder, might be `/storage/emulated/0/Music`
  * **Scheduling**: Here you can set *when* it should sync your files
  * **Sync options**: Enable *Sync subfolders* and *Sync deletions*.
 Disable *Only resync source files if modified (ignore target deletion)*.
 Set *Overwrite old files* to *Always* and set *If conflicting modifications* to *Use remote file*.
 Now the most important part, **you must enable _Disable file-size check_** or it will not work.
 You can also enable *Rescan media library* to make sure new files are recognized.

+For Android, any music player will probably work.
+I recommend [Music](https://f-droid.org/packages/com.maxfour.music/), it is quite customizable and colorful.

 ### Resources
 This program tries not to need *too much* memory or processing power, but some things are necessary.
 The biggest memory hog is an in-memory cache of 60x60 preview cover images.